alebaffa/sc-newsletter-issues/contributing.md

 1. Create a pull request on the latest _newsletter-x-open.md_ file adding your links.
 Travis will check if your link is a duplicate.
 Please, explain the reason why you think this article is worth sharing.
 Be as much explanatory as you can so that it can be used as _abstract_ when the article will be published in the issue.

+You are free to react and comment on all the pull requests to give your opinion.

 ## Fixes or Corrections :bug: